H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Intelligent Platform Management Interface (IPMI).md

 ### Then depending on the IPMI version, we can abuse the vulnerabilities below:

-### Dump password hashes for users with Metasploit
+### Dump password hashes for users with Metasploit (IPMI 2.0 RAKP Authentication Remote Password Hash Retrieval)

 #### 1) msfconsole